louthy/language-ext/README.md

 async...
 C# as a language is becoming more and more like a  functional language on every release.
 In fact, the bulk of the new features are either inspired by or directly taken from features in functional languages.
 So perhaps it's time to move the C# idioms closer to the functional world's idioms?

+My goal with this library is very much to create a whole new community within the larger C# community.
+This community is not constrained by the dogma of the past or by the norms of C#.
+It understands that the OOP approach to programming has some problems and tries to address them head-on.

+And for those that say "just use F#" or "just use Haskell", sure, go do that.
+But it's important to remember that C# has a lot going for it:

+* Incredible investment into a state-of-the art compiler
+* Incredible tooling (Visual Studio and Rider)
+* A large community of developers already using it
+  * This is important for companies that hire engineers
+* It is a functional programming language!
+It has first-class functions, lambdas, etc.
+  * And with this library it has a functional-first _Base Class Library_

 ### A note about naming